 The rich diversity of life in all its forms is declining faster than at any time in human history, pushing us towards an ecological and economic tipping point.
 To mitigate this threat, there is growing support for using market incentives as a conservation tool to protect nature and reduce poverty.

-This IIED Debates event will explore the new concept of biodiversity credits and its potential role to increase biodiversity while also making sure some of the world’s poorest people who live in biodiversity hotspots benefit.
+This IIED Debates event explored the new concept of biodiversity credits and its potential role to increase biodiversity while also making sure some of the world’s poorest people who live in biodiversity hotspots benefit.

 Tackling biodiversity loss is a growing priority for human survival.
 Despite extensive efforts to protect earth’s living species, perverse incentives continue to drive the degradation of ecosystems, and their living inhabitants.